The collection of an eclectic photographer.

 Heather Prince EFIAP, MAPS

 I was given a Kodak Brownie camera when I was 8 years old and haven’t stopped taking photos since.
 I am so fortunate to have grown up in a family of photographers who valued photography.
-With a series of cameras over the next 40 years or so, I have amassed a wonderful pictorial documentary of my family’s life.
+With a series of cameras over the following years, I have amassed a wonderful pictorial documentary of my own and my family’s life.

 I started off with that little Nikon Coolpix and went through a progression of Nikons, getting bigger with each upgrade.
 In 2013 I bought my first Olympus mirrorless camera, attracted by its clear, sharp images and fabulous lenses.
 Several Olympus models later I discovered the amazing Fujifilm digital cameras.
 My first, the X 100T, fixed lens camera, remains to this day my favourite camera.
 It is pocket-size and delivers the most beautiful image and just perfect for street photography.
 I now have its big brother, the X-T3 with three lenses.
 Over the years I have discovered that you don’t need a swag of lenses and equipment.
 Just use what you have to the max.

 I hope you enjoy my website.
 It is an eclectic collection, a bit like its eccentric creator.